 No matter what the occasion, it is sometimes hard to come up with coffee-related gift ideas, especially if you already have a budget in mind.
 Here is a gift buying guide for all budgets, that should help you satisfy the coffee aficionado in your life, whether they be a Dad or a Grad.

 A drip cone.
 Melitta cones are the most well known.
 There are other options like the Clever Coffee Dripper that allows you more control over the brewing time before you release it into your cup.
-Bee House and others offer basic ceramic models if plastic isn’t your thing.
+Bonavita makes a ceramic version.
 With the correct temp water, you will have an easy and delicious cup of coffee.
-Prices range from about $10-25.

 Cups.
 They can be espresso cups, latte cups, cappuccino cups, or just regular coffee cups.
 My previous favorite, Illy cups are a little harder to find these days, but there are other brands like Konitz that are very nice, and quite a bit less expensive starting at about $20 per set.

-Basic French Press (PressPot).
-The French Press needs a very coarse grind, so hopefully your recipient has a grinder that is up to snuff.
+Basic French Press.
+The French Press needs a coarse grind, so hopefully, your recipient has a grinder that is up to snuff.
 These can be well under $25, but the nicer ones start around $40 and go up from there.

 How about a mug that doesn’t fall over when you bump it?
 The Mighty Mug has a slight suction on the bottom that will grip smooth surfaces.